jcuda/jcuda-main/README.md

 Then, `C:\JCuda.build` will contain the build files, e.g. the GCC makefiles or the Visual Studio project files.
-Compiling the with these makefiles will place the binaries into a `nativeLibraries` subdirectory of the `jcuda-main` project, e.g. into `C:\JCuda\jcuda-main\nativeLibraries`.
+Compiling the with these makefiles will place the binaries into a `nativeLibrary` subdirectory of the respective project, e.g. into `C:\JCuda\jcublas\JCublasJNI\nativeLibrary`.

 **Building the Java libraries**

 The actual Java libraries can be built with
 [Apache Maven](https://maven.apache.org/).
-After the native libraries have been built into the `jcuda-main\nativeLibraries` directory as described above, change into the `jcuda-main` directory and execute
+After the native libraries have been built as described above, change into the `jcuda-main` directory and execute

-    mvn clean package
+    mvn clean install

-This will compile the Java libraries, run the unit tests, assemble the classes, native libraries, sources and JavaDocs into JAR files, and finally place all libraries into the `jcuda-main/target` directory.
+This will copy the native libraries into the target folder for the JARs, compile the Java libraries, run the unit tests, assemble the classes, sources and JavaDocs into JAR files, and finally place all libraries, together with the native libraries, into the `jcuda-main/target` directory.